wiremock/wiremock.org/_docs/record-playback-legacy.md

 ---
-layout: docs
-title: Record and Playback (Legacy)
-meta_title: Record and Playback (Legacy) | WireMock
-toc_rank: 71
+description: >
-description: Create stub mappings by recording them while you send requests.
+    Create stub mappings by recording them while you send requests.
     This can be used to quickly capture a collection of responses from a real service then use them offline in your tests.
 ---

+# Record and Playback (Legacy)

 **WireMock has the ability to create stub mappings by recording them while you send requests.
 This can be used to quickly capture a